swiftwasm/swiftwasm-book/src/contribution-guide/tips.md

 ## Debugging

-When you want to debug a WebAssembly binary, [wasminspect](https://github.com/kateinoigakukun/wasminspect) is very helpful to investigate.
+When you want to debug a WebAssembly binary, [wasminspect](https://github.com/kateinoigakukun/wasminspect) can help in the investigation if the debugged binary does not rely on integration with JavaScript.
+We recommend splitting your packages into separate executable targets, most of which shouldn't assume the availability of JavaScript to make debugging easier.

 ![demo](https://raw.githubusercontent.com/kateinoigakukun/wasminspect/master/assets/demo.gif)